By Swarnendu Biswas

 The Budding of a Fashion Genius

-An alumni of National Institute of Fashion Technology (NIFT), New Delhi, who did her schooling from Army Public School, Dhaula Kuan, in New Delhi, Ritu launched her label way back in 1990 when Indian fashion industry was at a nascent stage; just awakening to the couture era.
+An alumnus of National Institute of Fashion Technology (NIFT), New Delhi, who did her schooling from Army Public School, Dhaula Kuan, in New Delhi, Ritu launched her label way back in 1990 when Indian fashion industry was at a nascent stage; just awakening to the couture era.

 She was amongst the first batch of 25 students at NIFT, who were selected from a plethora of applicants across the nation.
-After her graduation from the Delhi University in 1987, Ritu’s innate creativity in fashion designing took shape in the form of designing clothes for herself, and her close friends.
+After her graduation from Delhi University in 1987, Ritu’s innate creativity in fashion designing took shape in the form of designing clothes for herself, and her close friends.

 Lavanya, her fashion studio, became a runaway success story.
 Since then there has been no looking back in her journey through glamour and success, awards and accolades, where immense talent and great hard work were her mainstays.

 The name of her company is Ritu Beri Designs Pvt.
 Ltd. “I joined the industry with my label in December 1990, more than two decades earlier,” she recollects with a smile.
-Within the short span of two decades she has become an institution in the Indian fashion industry.
+Within the short span of two decades, she has become an institution in the Indian fashion industry.